RedisLabs/redislabs-docs/content/rc/databases/create-database.md

             - Paste the certificate for your client.
     - **Data Eviction Policy** - Select a policy for evicting data when the memory limit is reached.
     - **Periodic Backups** - Enable backups and specify the [database backup]({{< relref "/rc/databases/back-up-data.md" >}}) location.
-    - **Modules** - Enable modules and select the module to use with the database.
+    - **Modules** - Enable modules and select the module to use with the database.<a name="supported-modules">&nbsp;</a>

         - For applications that require high-throughput, use a Redis Cloud Pro subscription.
         - For RedisGraph, use the [sizing calculator](https://redislabs.com/redis-enterprise/redis-graph/redisgraph-calculator/) to calculate the required resources.
-        - For RediSearch on a Redis Cloud Pro subscription, enter the estimated number of documents you want to index.
+        - For RediSearch on a Redis Cloud Flexible (or Annual) subscription, enter the estimated number of documents you want to index.
     - **Alert Settings** - Select the alerts that you want sent to you and your team when the specified threshold is exceeded.
 1. Click **Activate**.